-- 1. The information on the course outline posted on D2L and on the FIS website is not binding and can change according to the needs of the class. - 2.
+- 1. The information on the course outline posted on D2L and on the SLLLC website is not binding and can change according to the needs of the class. - 2.
 Classroom Etiquette: practicing a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
 You are used to being able to speak at a much more sophisticated level in your native language, so working in French is not always easy.
 For this reason, it is essential to establish an atmosphere of mutual respect in the classroom.
-Please be attentive and listen not only to your instructor but also to your classmates when they speak. - 3.
+Please be attentive and listen not only to your instructor but also to your classmates when they speak.
+Please mute your cell phone during class.
+Be on time for classes: tests and dictations will not be repeated for latecomers. - 3.
 To derive the utmost benefit of instruction, daily attendance is essential.
 Attending class is extremely beneficial to hear and speak French, to interact with others and to receive instant feedback from your instructor and your peers.
 The instructor should be informed of any reason for prolonged absence. - 4.
 Attendance: A student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor.
-The instructor at his or her own discretion may transfer the percentage weight for a test to another test.
-An instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
-Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments. - 5.
+Your instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
+Missed tests, oral presentation and dictées with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments. - 5.
 There is no mid-term examination and no final examination but all tests are cumulative. - 6.
-The "Passeport d'activités" consists of 5 communicative activities: - These activities are performed in the French Centre (Craigie Hall C 301, open Monday to Friday, 10.00AM-12.00PM and 1.00PM-3.00PM, Phone 220-6706). - You may go to the French Centre at any time, on any convenient day. - Each activity is approximately 5 minutes long and worth 2% of your final mark. - You may do these activities in any order. - One activity per visit - One activity per week. - Please book a specific time in the booking binder "Réservation" - If for any reason you need to cancel your passport appointment, you must send an email to: "passport@ucalgary.ca" - Please pick-up your "Passeport d'activités" at the French Centre (Craigie Hall C301).
-Here is how to ask for a passport: "Je voudrais un passeport d'activités s'il vous plaît". - Please give your "Passport" to your instructor on Friday December 2, 2016 - Activities: - Reading (Lecture): Prepare a 2 minute reading (from the textbook or any other text approved by your Instructor) and read it to a monitor. - Oral presentation 1: Practice your oral presentation (for the lab Instructor) in front a monitor. - Oral presentation 2 (Poésie): Choose ONE poem from the list provided on D2L, under "Informations générales"---- "Poésies".
-Memorize it and present it to a monitor.
-If you prefer, you may choose another poem or write your own, but have it approved by your instructor.

-- Communication: Choose 4 questions in the "Communication" binder in the French Centre, prepare the answers and present them to a monitor. - "Free" activity in French: spend a minimum of 30 minutes in the French Centre doing an activity in French: homework, reading, participating in a French activity..., and have a monitor stamp your "Passeport d'activités" - 7.
-Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers. - 8.
-Labs will start the week on September 19, 2016.
+Labs start on Monday May 15, 2017.
 The labs are an integral part of this course.
 They are mandatory and attendance will be taken.
 Oral participation in the labs will be assessed for consideration of the final grade.
 An oral presentation will be required as an element of the laboratory work.
-The topic and the rubrics of the oral presentation are posted on D2L.
+The topic and the rubrics of the oral presentation are posted on D2L, on the tentative schedule.
 Please bring your lab manual to the lab.
-Written and comprehension exercises will be done in the lab on a regular basis. - 9.
-Students are expected to check the D2L page on a regular basis for announcements, homework, assignments, marks and the tentative schedule. - 10.
-Please mute your cell phone during class. - 11.
-Students are advised to read the excerpt on PLAGIARISM. - 12.
-Grading Rubrics
+Written and comprehension exercises will be done in the lab on a regular basis. - 7.
+Students are expected to check the D2L page on a regular basis for announcements, homework, assignments, marks and the tentative schedule. - 8.
+Students are advised to read the excerpt on PLAGIARISM. - 9.
+Grading Rubrics a.
+Dictations $(2 \times 10\% = 20\%)$